 Project starts in Myton, travels south along Wells Draw Road before traveling cross-country to Nine Mile Canyon.
-The alignment then follows the bottom of Nine Mile Canyon west to Soldier Creek, then west to the Wildcat terminal.
+The alignment then follows the bottom of Nine Mile Canyon west to Soldier Creek to a load out facility near Wellington, UT.

 The primary purpose of the corridor is to improve the export of oil produced in the Basin because it is currently isolated from the national rail network.
 The Duchesne to Carbon pipeline would connect a 33 million barrel annual supply of crude oil with the existing, underutilized rail transportation facilities in Carbon County.